gfaster/METIS/appendix.md

 lptr: [ 1,  0, -1, -1, -1]; // set lptr[4] = -1 and lptr[1] = 0 (4's old pos)
 size = 2;
 ```

+### `gk_malloc` and `?wspacemalloc`

+`wspacemalloc` has scope defined by `WCOREPUSH` and `WCOREPOP`, where
+`WCOREPOP` frees all `wspacemalloc` calls made since the last `WCOREPUSH`.
+Between these calls, `wspacemalloc` is a bump allocator as long as the core has
+space, otherwise it defers to `gk_malloc`.
+When `AllocateWorkspace` is called,
+the core used by workspace allocations is created with a best-estimate size.

+`gk_malloc` somewhat works similarly but with scope defined by `gk_malloc_init`
+and `gk_malloc_cleanup`.
+However, unlike the workspace allocations, they can be
+freed individually.
+It's also worth noting that `gk_free` cannot free any
+allocation made outside of it's init/cleanup scope.